s3ql/s3ql/rst/backends.rst

 The likelihood of this to happen is rather low.
 In practice, most objects are ready for retrieval just a few seconds after they have been stored, so to trigger this problem one would have to unmount and remount the file system in a very short time window.
-However, since S3 does not place any upper limit on the length of this window, it is recommended to not place S3QL buckets in the classic/US-east storage region.
+However, since S3 does not place any upper limit on the length of this window, it is recommended to not place S3QL buckets in the US Standard storage region.
 As of May 2011, all other storage regions provide stronger consistency guarantees that completely eliminate any of the described problems.